 Armillary Sundials are a favorite addition for classic style designers.

-At Kenneth Lynch & Sons, sundials are part of our Estate Elements collection of garden ornamentation.
-Sundials can be incorporated into any setting, large or small.
-A larger setting would allow a large sundial to be a focal point in a garden, appropriate for both classic and modern styles.
+Sundials are part of the Kenneth Lynch & Sons Estate Elements collection of garden ornamentation.
+Sundials can be incorporated into any setting creating an interest piece for the garden or outdoor space.
+Larger settings typically allow a large sundial to be a focal point in a garden, appropriate for both classic and modern styles.

 Most sundials are made to rest on pedestals and function in an outdoor setting.
 We offer designs including horizontal sundials, which are flat, hemispherical sundials which gives the illusion of half of a sphere, but the most ornamental of all sundials is the armillary.